US E-Commerce Bookkeeping Guide 2026 | Amazon & Wayfair Sellers

 ASC 330 also requires that abnormal freight, handling costs, storage unrelated to production, and administrative overhead should not be capitalized into inventory but expensed as incurred.

-Inventory Verification in E-Commerce Businesses
+Inventory Verification for Ecommerce Businesses

-• FBA inventory reconciliation reports
+- FBA inventory reports

-• Matching shipped vs received quantities
+- Matching shipped vs received quantities

-• Reviewing damaged, lost, or stranded inventory claims
+- Reviewing damaged or lost inventory claims

-• Investigating shrinkage and discrepancies
+- Investigating shrinkage

 Inventory Adjustments and Accounting Entries